microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chatmessage.md

 ## Subscribe to changes at the user level

-To track messages for all chats a user is part of, you can create a change notification subscription for all chats at the user level.
-To do this, subscribe to `/users/{user-id}/chats/getAllMessages` or `/me/chats/getAllMessages` if creating the subscription in delegated mode.
-This resource supports [including resource data](webhooks-with-resource-data.md) in the notification in both *delegated* and *application-only modes*.
+To track messages across all chats a particular user is part of, you can create a change notification subscription at a user level.
+To do this, subscribe to `/users/{user-id}/chats/getAllMessages`.
+This resource supports [including resource data](webhooks-with-resource-data.md) in the notification in both *delegated* and *application-only* modes.

 User-level chat messaging subscriptions also support keyword-based search via the `$search` query parameter.